Oluwakemi-moyin/capstone_project_customerdata/README.md

 In this project, I was tasked with;
 1. Analyzing Customer data for a subscription service
 2. Exploring Customer data to uncover key insights such as:
-   - Track subscription Patterns,
+   - Customers Subscription Patterns,
    - Regional Performances
-   - Total Revenue by Region
+   - Total Revenue
-   - Average Revenue by Region, Subscription type
+   - Average Revenue
-   - Top 10 Customers by Revenue
+   - BestPerforming Customers
    - Average subscription duration
    - Key trends in cancellations(Churn rate) & renewals